Whiskers-Apps/aurcat/README.md

 # aurcat
-Just another pacman/aur helper but with reasonable defaults
+Just another pacman/aur helper but with reasonable defaults and readable commands